vatesfr/xen-orchestra/updater.md

 It allows also to transform your current version in any others (Trial, Starter, Enterprise or Premium) **without downloading a new XOA**.

+> By design, the updater is only available in XOA.
+If you are using the XO from the sources, you'll have to use `git` commands and rebuild to keep up.

 ## Requierements

 In order to work, the updater needs to access to xen-orchestra.com (port 443).